Hicham-O-Sfh/Kosmetika-Beauty-Store/readme.md

 no sign-up wall to abandon — the order lands in the conversation the shop already answers every day.
 The most business-critical feature of the site is also the one with the least code behind it.

+**The order history was already there.** What a CRM would have stored — who ordered, what, when, and the whole exchange around it — is the WhatsApp thread itself, searchable by phone number, on a device the owner already carries.
+Firestore adds the one thing a thread can't do: aggregate.
+Two integer counters per product turn a pile of conversations into *what actually sells*.
+Between the two, the shop has its history and its monitoring without owning a single row of customer data — which is also one less thing to secure, back up, and answer for under a privacy regulation.

 **Firebase is optional, deliberately.** It does one job: counting orders per product (`total_orders`, `total_quantity`).
 One isolated module, two integer fields.
 The day it stops paying for itself, removing it is a single commit and the shop keeps selling.